• Skip to primary navigation

 Why make eggs in the Instant Pot

-Hard boiled eggs are such a simple food.
+Hard-boiled eggs are such a simple food.
 But sometimes the simplest of foods can be the most difficult to perfect.
-Instant Pot Hard Boiled Eggs makes my life a little easier and my eggs absolutely foolproof.
+Instant Pot Hard Boiled Eggs make my life a little easier and my eggs absolutely foolproof.

 This method is easy and the results are perfect although it does take a bit more time than a traditional cooking method.
 Once you have your eggs in the electric pressure cooker and turn it on, your job is done.